tenstorrent/tt-metal/tech_reports/LLMs/llms.md

     return output
 ```

 ### 2.8 Model

 <div align="center">
 <img src="llama_model.png" alt="Llama model" title="Llama model" width="350" height="350">
 </div> <br>

-Once the model components are implemented, there isn’t much left to finalize.
-In our implementation, embeddings are managed outside the model class, as explained in an earlier section, so they are not included within the model class itself.
+Once the model components (discussed in previous sections) are implemented, there isn’t much left to finalize.
+In our implementation, embeddings are managed outside the model class, as explained in [Section 2.1 Embedding](#21-embedding).

-The model’s constructor initializes N decoders (80 for Llama3.1-70b), an RMSNorm object, and the LMHead, ensuring that weights for all components are loaded onto the appropriate devices.
+The model’s constructor initializes N decoders (e.g. 80 for Llama3.1-70b), the `RMSNorm` and the `LMHead`, ensuring that weights for all components are loaded onto the appropriate devices.

-During the forward pass, the decoders are executed sequentially, followed by normalization and the LMHead computation at the end.
-A specific optimization is applied for the prefill mode: since only the last token is relevant, the LMHead is executed only on the final tile in this mode.
+During the forward pass, the decoders are executed sequentially, followed by normalization and the `LMHead` computation at the end.
+A specific optimization is applied for the prefill mode: since only the last token is relevant, the `LMHead` is executed only on the final tile in this mode.

 In prefill mode, the RMSNorm output is interleaved, but the LMHead requires a sharded tensor.
-To accommodate this, the ```interleaved_to_sharded``` function is used to prepare the output accordingly.
+To accommodate this, the `interleaved_to_sharded` function is used to prepare the output accordingly.

 ```py
 def forward(